 Maximus Chillers has just carried out process chiller service to a flooded evaporator.
 The refrigerant seal on a four bolt, flanged coupling had been found to be leaking liquid refrigerant.
 There was no possibility to valve off that section of the machine, as the flooded evaporator is the storage vessel for all of the charge of the system in its liquid phase.

-Our high capacity pump out unit was set up next to the machine to carry out process chiller service.
+Our high capacity refrigerant recovery unit was set up next to the machine to carry out the task.
 55 kg of refrigerant was recovered in a short time into our recovery cylinder.
 This refrigerant was collected for recycling after the job was completed.

 The flanged coupling was unbolted and the failed refrigerant seal was removed.
 The new seal was fitted from our full range of sizes that we keep on the shelf in our stores.
 Our engineer bolted the flanged coupling back up to the correct torque setting.

 A nitrogen pressure leak test was carried out to ensure the integrity of the system with the result being a pass.

 As the system was open to atmosphere, air had got into the system which carries moisture content.
 The moisture and non condensables were removed down to a near perfect vacuum using one of our high capacity vacuum pumps.

 The photo shows the charging of a cylinder of refrigerant into the system in its liquid phase.
 The cylinder has a dip tube fitted for ease of handling.
 Once the pressure in the system and the cylinder equalized, remaining refrigerant was drawn into the system during the operation of the plant.